Discovery Expeditions 2019

 Dec.
 7-8: Pearl Harbor

 Dec.
-7, 1941 will forever be “a day that will live in infamy.”
+7, 1941 will forever be “a date which will live in infamy.”
 Come to the museum to learn the brief history, appropriate for children.
+You'll also learn why the Sioux Code Talkers were so important.

 Explore Rock 'N Roll's roots, especially involving Indigenous peoples.
 You can also help celebrate the birthday of Alan Freed, the DJ who coined the term “Rock and Roll.”